Auburn police: Pair arrested after chase was also behind assault

 People are also reading…

-According to Saturday's daily arrest reports by Auburn police and the county sheriff, Huntington was charged with: aggravated assaulting a police officer with a deadly weapon, a class B felony; second-degree assault with intention to cause physical injury with a weapon, a class D felony; fourth degree criminal possession of stolen property: vehicle except motorcycle, a class E felony; third-degree robbery, a class D felony; and first-degree criminal contempt: physical contact, a class E felony.

-The juvenile was also charged with second-degree assault with intention to cause physical injury with a weapon for the Wednesday incident at 110 Owasco St., which sent a victim to Upstate University Hospital in Syracuse with non-life-threatening injuries, police said.
+The juvenile with Huntington was also charged with second-degree assault with intention to cause physical injury with a weapon for the Wednesday incident at 110 Owasco St., which sent a victim to Upstate University Hospital in Syracuse with non-life-threatening injuries, police told The Citizen that day.

 The Cayuga County District Attorney's Office recommended that Huntington be remanded to Cayuga County Jail.
 The juvenile was brought to Cayuga County Court on an unrelated state probation warrant and was ordered to be held in a juvenile facility at the Oneida County Jail, Auburn police said.
 The juvenile is also wanted in Genesee County for a family court violation, and Huntington is also wanted in Wayne County for violating probation.